jemcap/Console-Finances/README.md

 # Console-Finances

-20.12.2022 - A reinitialised repository for the fourth module challenge assessment of the Front-End Web Development Bootcamp.
 Console-Finances is a project that involves JavaScript to build a simple but working Financial Analysis application.
+This is the fourth module challenge assessment of the Front-End Web Development Bootcamp.

 ## Installation